appleplectic/pyshell/README.md

 ## Usage

-Python-Bash files are stored in *.psh files.
+PyShell files are stored in *.psh files.

 Example: